Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 - A multi-cycle delay in receiving valid replacement data does not cause issues.

 ### Cache Controller Module (March 2nd, 2025):
+**Changes made March 26th**

 With the instruction cache set modules behaviour defined and verified, the cache controller can now be made.
 As the instruction cache should be accessed on every cycle, it doesn't need to determine if a memory access is occuring.
 Even if there is a load stall from the processor, it will still be accessing the same PC address the following cycle.
 That said it will need to be able to do the following:

 - Determine the set associated with the current address.
 - Output the appropriate read data from the set of interest.
 - Output if the currently accessed set has had a cache miss.
+- Stall replacements
+- Force cache miss signal to indicate a hit

 It can be seen that this will essentially act as a decoder.
 As such the Verilog coding was two simple assignment statements.
 This module has the following input signals:
 - Set: The current set being accessed.
 - MissArray: An array containing the output of all sets CacheMiss output signals
+- Stall: Forces ActiveArray to 0, deactivating all sets, and forces CacheMiss to 0, indicating a hit

 This module has the following output signals:
 - ActiveArray: Sets the bit associated with the set being accessed high.
 - CacheMiss: The bit from MissArray associated with the set currently being accessed.

 **Testing:** This was tested using a simple testbench, checking every possible input set, set the correct bit in the ActiveArray, and that the correct CacheMiss value is passed to the DUT output.
+When the stall signal is asserted, it ensures that the outputs are forced to the expected values.

 ### Multi-cycle Replacement Cache Set Module (March 10th, 2025 \- March 17th, 2025):
 Because of the synthesis issues in generating RAM for the single cycle replacement cache set, I decided to try to make another module that did replacement over multiple cycles.
 The synthesis issues were caused by a low depth, high width storage structure within the set.
 Although this allowed for single-cycle replacement, the RAM within the FPGA are very low width, but high depth.
 As this is the opposite of what my initial module implemented, the synthesis tool optimized for it very poorly, and the amount of hardware used to implement it was far too high.
 I will be discussing this modules development here, as it is more involved than previous modules.